Criminal Law

 Apprehended (Domestic & Personal) Violence Orders (AVO's)

-The Crimes (Domestic and Personal Violence) Act 2007 legislates for the safety of all persons who experience domestic violence.
+The Crimes (Domestic and Personal Violence) Act 2007 provides legal protections for people who experience domestic and personal violence.

 Breaches of the Crimes Act